Skip to content

 Once you have done this, your environment will be setup to use the OpenMPI library.
 The above command will load the default version of OpenMPI.
 If you need a specific version of the software, you can add more information:

-will load OpenMPI version 4.1.1 with CUDA 11.4.1 into your environment, regardless of the default.
+will load OpenMPI version 4.1.5 compiled with GCC 12.2 and CUDA 12.3 into your environment, regardless of the default.

 If you want to remove software from your environment, module rm will remove a loaded module: